CodesAreHonest/fcc-tributepage/README.md

 # Static Tribute-Page

-This is my first web page I had build!
+This is my first web page.
 This tribute page is for <a href="https://www.freecodecamp.com">FreeCodeCamp</a>'s basic front end development projects.